RicoJia/ricojia.github.io/_posts/2019/2019-02-06-python-packaging.markdown

 - What is a "core python library"?
 Does this mean i can't use pip?

 So, one can install using apt: `sudo apt install python3-ipykernel`

+## Wheels

+A Python wheel is a ready to install python package.
+Its file name ends in `.whl`.
+When running `pip install warp-lang`, pip searches for a wheel compatible with your computer
+`warp_lang-1.8.1-cp310-cp310-manylinux_aarch64.whl`, then install them in the right location